odinkirk/Jim-Card-Trick/README.md

 ##CURRENT STATUS
 --------------

-**Functionality**:

-The path where the user has their own deck is fully functional, as is the reset function (as of this writing).
-Functionality still to be completed:

-* The functions for shuffling the deck need to be ported.
-* The functions and controls for the deck cut.
-* The functions and controls for when the card is presented

 **Aesthetics**:

 There is some Bootstrap  UI template stuff that needs to be cleared out and there's some testing stuff still to be cleared out.
 I also want to pretty up the buttons.